George Jennings (rugby league): 2017–2020: Parramatta Eels

-2021 - present: Melbourne Storm
+2021–2023: Melbourne Storm

 Jennings signed with Melbourne for the 2021 NRL season making his debut for the club in round 1 against South Sydney.
 On 20 July, it was announced that Jennings would miss 4-6 matches after suffering a knee injury in the club's victory over Newcastle.
 On 24 August, Jennings was ruled out for an indefinite period after suffering a knee injury in the club's round 23 victory over the Gold Coast.

 Jennings played a total of 18 games for Melbourne in the 2021 NRL season as the club won 19 matches in a row and claimed the Minor Premiership.
 Jennings played in two finals matches including the preliminary final where Melbourne suffered a shock 10-6 loss against eventual premiers Penrith.
 In the first half of the match, Jennings made a crucial error when he dropped the ball over the try line when he was unmarked.
 In round 1 of the 2022 NRL season, Jennings was taken from the field during the clubs match against the Wests Tigers.
 It was later announced that Jennings would be ruled out for the remainder of the season after suffering an ACL injury.

+In round 16 of the 2023 NRL season, Jennings made his return to the Melbourne side in their 28-6 victory over the Wests Tigers.
+In round 23, Jennings suffered an MCL injury in Melbourne's loss against Penrith.
+It was later announced that Jennings would miss 6-8 weeks.
+Jennings did manage to return for feeder club the Brisbane Tigers and played on the wing in their 2023 Queensland Cup grand final victory.